vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/clan/theory/articles/GA/varNa_vocation.md

 There's a lingering emotional attachment to the ancestral occupation - esp. strong in v1s; but visible in v2s and v3s.
 So, to that extant "labor organizing" principle persists

+we do have

+- v1 religious obsession is of critical value to H
+- so, 2 fold varNa labor division remains critical (rather than 4 fold)
 </details>